NFS4 mount shows all ownership as "nobody" or 4294967294

-When using NFS v4.x, for user names to be displayed correctly, the NFS v4 server must have knowledge of the same user and group accounts as the NFS v4 client is using, and must be in the same idmapd domain.
+If the ID mapping method is in use, the correct display of usernames depends upon the NFS v4 server having the same knowledge of user and group accounts (including their UIDs and GIDs) as the NFS v4 client is using, and both must be in the same idmapd domain.

 For root squash concerns, the most common solutions are:

 (a) Make sure NFS client processes run as a non-root user.